msprijatelj/valk-lancer-houserules/DOCUMENTATION.md

 * Replace Hurl Into the Duat with the following:
     > Hurl Into The Duat - Quick Tech, 1/round
     >
-    > Make a tech attack against a target within Sensors.
+    > 1/round, you may make a tech attack against a target within Sensors.
 On a hit, the target gains 2 heat and suffers one of the following effects depending on the value of your Gate die:
     > * 2+ First Gate: You control your target's standard move next turn.
     > * 3+ Second Gate: Your target becomes Stunned until the end of their next turn.
     > * 4+ Third Gate: Your target changes allegiance... [unchanged from Fourth Gate text from Lancer, p.
 200]
     >
     > After resolving this attack, reset your Gate Die to 1.
 It does not tick up this turn.
+Your Gate Die resets to 1 at the end of the scene.
   * Paired with H0R_OS 1, OSIRIS forms an incredibly solid "default turn" for hackers who invested in Goblin 3.
 While I support strong control options, I dislike how OSIRIS homogenizes turns by dangling the carrot of "Stun" and "Dominate" behind two weaker (but still useful) effects.
 To break OSIRIS from the typical "Invade" form, I steal a page from the Kidd's book with a slow-build counter and eventual payoff depending on how high the counter is.

 ### HORUS Gorgon